microsoft/ALAppExtensions/Modules/System/GeoLocation/README.md

 #### Parameters
 *Enable ([Boolean](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/boolean/boolean-data-type))*

-A value to provide a hint to the device that this request must have the best possible location accuracy.
+Instructs the device that the geographical location data for this request must have the highest level of accuracy.

 ### SetTimeout (Method) <a name="SetTimeout"></a>

- Sets a timeout for the location request.
+ Sets a timeout for the geographical location data request.

 #### Syntax